hackerb9/vt340test/flowcontrol.md

 | Targus     | ACP50  | mct_u232      | no    |
 | Kensington | K33232 | pl2303        | YES   |

-It is not recommended to buy the Kensington device hackerb9 used since it is an extremely old and large port replicator.
+It is not recommended to buy the exact Kensington device listed here since it is an extremely old and large port replicator.
 However, the chip which is inside of it is Proflific Technology Inc's pl2303 (USB Vendor=067b, Product=2303).
 You can search for 067b:2303 and see what devices have that chip in it.